IntelliJ-Localization/pycharm-kr/README.md

  * commit changes
  * make pull-request

-*Note: If an English string you want to translate is absent in the *_ko_KR.properties, please create an issue.*
+*Note: If an English string you want to translate is absent in _ko_KR.properties files, please create an issue.*

 Let's make together a proper Korean localization of PyCharm!